• About |

 1. Fair of Sant’Orso, Aosta Valley, January

-Every year on January 30 and 31, craftspeople from across the Aosta Valley come together to show and sell their work on the streets of Aosta town centre.
+Every year on January 30 and 31, craftspeople from across the Aosta Valley come together to show and sell their work on the streets of the Aosta town center.
 The craftsmanship is amazing, with carvings and inlays in wood.

 10 Festivals In Italy You Must See Before You Die